PlanetSurgery/FoundRelics/README.md

 ### Setup Instructions
    *Tip: This tool is still a WIP, so you may run into issues during setup and use.
     This is not fully tested.
-Some items do not work and run count bugs out after portal boss, so does not count boss runs at this moment;
+Some items do not work.
-    Run Time and the "Earned" labels are nulled as well until finished implementation.
+    Run Time and the "Earned" labels are being worked on.
     This app runs on two threads.
     Untradable items currently add to market values -- communicating with dev to change.*